Parzival7566/ViziAssist/README.md

 We have uploaded all of our files and directories that we used in our project to this Repository Primarily, our detections happen through the **detection.py** script.

+We have also added a script that can check the temperature of the CPU and GPU at all time.